-A series of initiatives, for example, included an assurance that every county in Michigan would be served by a community foundation (with youth-focused grantmaking resources) called the Michigan Community Foundations’ Youth Project (MCFYP); a United Way; and a volunteer center.
+A series of initiatives, for example, ensured that every county in Michigan would be served by: a community foundation with youth-focused grantmaking resources — the Michigan Community Foundations’ Youth Project (MCFYP), a United Way, and a volunteer center.

-These three resources, focused at the community level, continue to capture local wealth as endowed assets to be used across generations, annual gifts to support operating expenses for nonprofits, and the human resources of volunteers.
+These three community-level resources continue to capture local wealth: as endowed assets for use across generations, annual gifts to support operating expenses for nonprofits, and the human resources of volunteers.

-Rather than providing a single anticipated solution to a social problem (such as importing a project from another state without modification), a strategy successful in Michigan was to provide philanthropic leaders with tools to meet current, ongoing, and future needs.
-The mission was to increase and improve philanthropy, itself.
+Rather than provide a single anticipated solution to a social problem (such as importing a project from another state without modification), a successful strategy in Michigan was to provide philanthropic leaders with tools to meet current, ongoing, and future needs.
+The mission was to increase and improve philanthropy itself.

 Historical Document: CMF Board Book, 02-19-1991, Michigan Community Foundation Youth Project